jarnanorth/Trust-to-Blockchain/Adversarial.md

 ## h1 Adversarial mindset: c) Install Debian on Virtualbox.
 Report your work, including the environment (including host OS, the real physical computer used), the steps you took and their results.

 I had huge problems to install Virtualbox.
-At first I realised that I cant use my own computer as its not really mine its my employees (and yes, I know I should have check this out earlier).
-So I needed to use one of our old old computer but it took time to start it again as its been without any use for a long time.
+At first I realised that I cant use my own computer as its my employer (and yes, I know I should have check this out earlier).
+So I needed to use one of our old computer but it took time to start it again as it´s been without any use for a very long time.

 Device name	Kilkkeet
 Processor	Intel(R) Core(TM) i5 CPU         760  @ 2.80GHz   2.53 GHz